Cmhouseholder/CMH-cv/index.md

 `2025-Present`
 __Eleni Antoniades__
 - *University of Maryland, College Park, MD*
-- Research Topic:
+- Research Topic: Exploring the role of a rod-specific transcription factor (Nr2e3) to distinguish between and generate rods and cones.

 `2025-Present`
 __Annabella Rinaldi__
 - *University of Maryland, College Park, MD*
-- Research Topic: Exploring the role of shared transcription factors used to distinguish and generate between rods and cones.
+- Research Topic: Creating novel mutant lines to understand the role of a TF to generate photoreceptor subtypes using a complementation experiment.
+- Research Program: UMD Undergraduate Biology Honors Program

 `2023-Present`
 __Leah Kwak__